Convention & Visitors Bureau

 Pick your own raspberries at the oh-so-charming Hoot n’ Howl Farm (say “hi” to their backyard chickens as you let yourself through the gate) or dig your own irises in May and June at Long’s Gardens (close to downtown Boulder).

-Feel free to kick up your boots, chat and laugh under a string of shimmering lights on Eden-like Lone Hawk Farm.
 There are many more farm dinner options around Boulder.
 Meadowlark Farms hosts a huge lineup of farm dinners every summer at at various farms around Boulder County — but you'll need to plan in advance, as seats are sold on a lottery system.

 Pick up some famous peaches-and-cream sweet corn from Munson Farms (and grab a great photo op); pick up skeins of super-soft wool from Cure Organic Farm; or stop at Ollin Farms, where an on-site helper can point you to the best picks.
 Also keep an eye out for neighborhood “farm” stands right in town.
 In Boulder, it’s legal for hobby gardeners to sell their extra garden bounties.